carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 > > [47/18a9f8] process > printWorkingDirectory [100%] 1 of 1 ✔
 > > /Users/ggrimes2/Documents/nextflow-training>
 > > ~~~
-> > This will print the contents of the Nextflow variable `PWD` which is the location od the directory of the nextflow script.
+> > This will print the contents of the Nextflow variable `PWD` which is the location of the directory where the Nextflow script is executed.
 > {: .solution}
 {: .challenge}

-However this won’t allow any more the usage of Nextflow variables in the command script.

 Another alternative is to use a `shell` statement instead of `script` which uses a different syntax for Nextflow variable: `!{..}`.
 This allow enables you to use both Nextflow and Bash variables in the same script.